Rosario hits 2 HRs as Twins beat Orioles 6-5 in DH opener

 TRAINER’S ROOM

 Twins: RHP Matt Magill (right shoulder tendinitis) showed no ill effects after pitching one inning for Triple-A Rochester on April 16.
-“All the reports that we’ve had were positive,” manager Rocco Baldelli said.
+“All the reports that we’ve had were positive,” Baldelli said.

 Orioles: RHP Nate Karns (right forearm strain) was slated to pitch an inning for Triple-A Norfolk on Saturday.
 The plan is for him to pitch another inning in a few days, two innings the next time “and then we’ll see where he is after that,” Hyde said.